Residential Remodeling B-2 Contractor Exam

 Authority cited: Section 7057, Reference: Sections 7057.5 (Business and Professions Code)

-A STAND-ALONE COURSE – Required For Your 1st Contractors License
+Required For Your Original Contractors License

 1. B-2 TRADE EXAM.

-2. California LAW & BUSINESS EXAM.
-(Each course is sold separately)
+2. LAW AND BUSINESS EXAM.

 Pass the Law & Business Exam